codio-content/cs-intro-python-operators/.guides/content/Exercise-4-b965.md

 ```

 **Expected Output**
-The function should return `HOU`.
-However, you function will be tested with other CSV files in which different teams will have the highest win total.
+The function call should look like this, `best_team(file_name, file_path)`, and the function should return `HOU`.
+However, your function will be tested with other CSV files in which different teams will have the highest win total.

 [Code Visualizer](open_tutor code/functions/exercise4.py)
 {try it}(python3 code/functions/exercise4.py)

+{Check It!|assessment}(test-3993992507)